Which country is the richest country in Europe?

 European Philosophers, Artists and other intellectuals brought about the Renaissance, science, art and eventual exploration that saw Europe scramble, partition and control large parts of the world (Africa, America, Asia) – amercing great wealth and resources.

-Here’s a list of the ten richest countries in Europe as of 2019.
+Here’s a list of the ten richest countries in Europe.

 Known for magnificent castles and serene countryside filled with warm cultural festivals, Luxembourg is a place of immense beauty.